jperezmota/BudgetWebApp/README.md

 ```
 2. Open the `index.html`

-Keep your finances in good condition!!

 ## Contributing

-If you want to contribute by adding any cool feature register it here: [Issues](https://github.com/jperezmota/budget-web-app/issues) and code it.
-Feel free also to work in any pending issue.
+Want to add any feature? just register it here: [Issues](https://github.com/jperezmota/budget-web-app/issues) and code it.
+Feel free also to work in any of the pending Git Issues.

 Keep your finances organized!!